Skip to main content

 The Wimp Factor

-March 2024
+November 2024

 18min read

-A year ago we were in the midst of a presidential campaign most memorable for charges by both sides that the opponent was not hard enough, tough enough, masculine enough.
+A year ago, we were in the midst of a presidential campaign most memorable for charges by both sides that the opponent was not hard enough, tough enough, masculine enough.
 That he was, in fact, a sissy.
-Both sides also admitted this sort of rhetoric was deplorable.
-But it’s been going on since the beginning of the Republic.
+Both sides also admitted that this sort of rhetoric was deplorable.
+But it’s been going on since the beginning of the republic.

 Just before George Bush announced his running mate in 1988, a one-liner going the rounds was that he should choose Jeane Kirkpatrick to add some machismo to the ticket.
-Until midway through the campaign the embarrassing “fact” about Bush, as revealed in a spate of jokes, cartoons, and anecdotes gleefully reported or generated by the press, was the candidate’s “wimpiness.”
+Until midway through the campaign, the embarrassing “fact” about Bush, as revealed in a spate of jokes, cartoons, and anecdotes gleefully reported or generated by the press, was the candidate’s “wimpiness.”
 A wimp, of course, is effete, ineffectual, somehow unmanly.
 Real men, the diametrical opposite of wimps, are war heroes and government leaders, especially combat pilots and spy masters.
 But wait!
-Didn’t George Bush become a combat pilot at eighteen, fly on fifty-eight missions, and win the Distinguished Flying Cross?
-And doesn’t everyone know he directed the Central Intelligence Agency?
+Didn’t George Bush become a combat pilot at 18, fly on 58 missions, and win the Distinguished Flying Cross?
+And doesn’t everyone know that he directed the Central Intelligence Agency?

 Clearly, the phenomenon of George Bush, Wimp, has been grounded not upon the rock of objective fact but upon treacherous sands of image and modes of masculinity.
 Clearly, also, as Ronald Reagan recently and often demonstrated, the successful public man will cling to image, leaving fact to shift for itself.
 To do so is imperative when one’s masculine image is at stake.
 And in American politics, at stake it almost always is.
 Just as in the presidential campaign of 1988 George Bush fought to assert and reassert his masculinity—to avoid effete gestures and calls for “just another splash” of coffee—so aspiring or established politicians routinely must nurture a masculine image for the public, and especially for the press.

 Consider Bush’s running mate, the “Veepette” or “Bush Lite,” who had to face charges that his National Guard service was combat dodging by a “war wimp,” a “sissy rich boy” who was Quayle-ing in the face of danger.
 Quayle is what you get, reported a foreign observer, when you cross a chicken with a hawk.
-Even the columnist Richard Cohen, a critic of sexual stereotypes, slipped easily into wimp-baiting, saying that in his debate with Sen. Lloyd Bentsen, Quayle “looked like a mamma’s boy at a family showdown searching for a sympathetic face.”
+Even the columnist Richard Cohen, a critic of sexual stereotypes, slipped easily into wimp-baiting, saying that in his debate with Senator Lloyd Bentsen, Quayle “looked like a mamma’s boy at a family showdown searching for a sympathetic face.”
 Another liberal, the Doonesbury creator Carry Trudeau, suggested in his comic strip that George Bush’s late-mushrooming masculinity derived from anabolic steroids.

 Numerous analyses of comparative masculinity scanned and probed the bodies of the candidates, avoiding only their minds.
 What did they eat, and why? asked one article.
 It went on: “This is more than mere trivia.
 Social scientists agree that the food choices of political candidates can say much more than any speech....”
 Macho pork rinds were the choice of Bush, who seemed to be baiting his line with them for good-ol’-boy Southern voters.
 In contrast, Dukakis, the article continued, seemed more “comfortable with his masculinity and sexuality.”
 He did not hesitate to eat that “not macho” “women’s food” ice cream, and coffee ice cream at that.

 So far as I know, social scientists did not reveal Jesse Jackson’s food fetishes, but one analyst of so-called body language intuited easily that Jackson was “the most macho,” whereas Dukakis’s handshake was “kind of wimpy,” and Bush was “more characteristic of women” in multiple movements, especially in “sort of leading with the pelvic region,” since “real machos lead with their chests.”
 However, the analyst was quoted, “I am not saying that he is feminine in his carriage.”
-A postelection New Republic commentator was less reticent, saying, “Visually the president-elect, I regret to say, sagssort of the male version of the debutante slouch.”
+A post-election New Republic commentator was less reticent, saying, “Visually, the president-elect, I regret to say, sagssort of the male version of the debutante slouch.”

 Read his body!
 Read his menu!
 When did all this probing of a man’s masculinity, all this political wimp-baiting, begin?
 Conservatives blame Democrats, liberals blame Republicans.
 William Safire asserts that Ted Kennedy started it with his “Where was George?” cry at the Atlanta convention.
 But Time notes that while the 1988 Republican convention keynoter, Thomas Kean, accused his party’s opposition of “pastel patriotism,” Jeane Kirkpatrick had in 1984 already labeled them “San Francisco Democrats.”
 That, recall, was the year of “Mondale Eats Quiche” bumper stickers.
-In 1988 George Bush continued in the grand tradition by attacking Harvard-tainted Dukakis’s “boutique” foreign policy.
+In 1988, George Bush continued in the grand tradition by attacking Harvard-tainted Dukakis’s “boutique” foreign policy.

-In the last century the prime targets of hypermasculine politicians were the Mugwumps.
+In the last century, the prime targets of hyper-masculine politicians were the Mugwumps.

 Political wimp-baiting was new neither in 1988 nor in 1984.
 It has ever been thus.
 American politicians and the American press perennially reflect and magnify the public’s hopes and fears.
 The presidential campaign of 1988 only confirmed what a historical perspective reveals: Sweeping changes in American life over decades and centuries have left virtually undampened the burning issue of masculinity; indeed, at times winds of change have fanned the flames.
 Historically, concern with masculinity has engendered a variant of what in 1969 Kate Millett called “sexual politics”—that is, “power-structured relationships” whereby one group (men) controls another group (women).
 But American sexual politics has been and is more complex and pervasive than that.
 Of course, men use sexual politics to control women, but men use sexual politics to control other men as well.

 In the game of sexual politics perhaps the most obvious nineteenth-century targets were men—the Alan Aldas of their day—who supported the women’s movement.
 Such weak-minded creatures, said the Albany Register in 1854, “tied to the apron-strings” of “strong-minded” but “unsexed” feminists, were “restless men” who “comb their hair smoothly back, and with fingers locked across their stomachs, speak in a soft voice, and with upturned eyes.”
-Similarly the New York Herald in 1852 had characterized “mannish” feminist women as “like hens that crow"—while most men who attended feminist conventions were termed “hen-pecked husbands” who ought to “wear petticoats.”
+Similarly, the New York Herald in 1852 had characterized “mannish” feminist women as “like hens that crow"—while most men who attended feminist conventions were termed “hen-pecked husbands” who ought to “wear petticoats.”

 The petticoat recalls another antiquated slur that not long ago flowed easily from the pen of George Will, the columnist.
-Will seems to have inherited the mantle of concern with national toughness and masculinity from the late columnist Joseph Alsop, who was a grandnephew and spiritual descendant of Theodore Roosevelt.
+Will seems to have inherited the mantle of concern with national toughness and masculinity from the late columnist Joseph Alsop, who was a grand-nephew and spiritual descendant of Theodore Roosevelt.
 Will, intimating that then presidental candidate Paul Simon’s foreign policy would not be tough and manly enough, asserted that Simon had “lifted his pinafore and cried ‘Eeek’” when another candidate had “let loose” the “mouse of a thought” that American interests abroad must be defended.
 With such words, Will managed to insult one man and all women; he may also have intimidated politicians, male or female, who were concerned about the importance of presenting a strong image to the electorate.

 These reformers were further denounced as “political hermaphrodites,” as “namby-pamby, goody-goody gentlemen” who “sip cold tea.”
-They were, stormed Sen. John Ingalls of Kansas to his fellow legislators, “the third sex” and “have two recognized functions.
+They were, stormed Senator John Ingalls of Kansas to his fellow legislators, “the third sex” and “have two recognized functions.
 They sing falsetto, and they are usually selected as the guardians of the seraglios of Oriental despots.”
 They were, fulminated the senator in nicely balanced rhetoric, “effeminate without being either masculine or feminine; unable either to beget or bear; possessing neither fecundity nor virility; endowed with the contempt of men and the derision of women, and doomed to sterility, isolation, and extinction.”

 If the political argot of today and a century ago could have been conflated in the 1988 election, surely George Bush, with his Ivy League and Establishment pedigree, would have been labeled a “Mugwimp,” for, like Bush, the Mugwumps were attacked not only for the substance of their politics but also for their style and social class.
 And surely questions about the manliness of both derived from pervasive unease about masculinity in both fin de siécle eras.
 The hyperbole of Ingalls and Conkling suggests that an enduring American male concern with masculinity became inordinate late in the nineteenth century.
 Indeed, numerous scholars have discovered a masculinity crisis in that era of unsettling change.
 Why did this crisis develop?

-One answer is that by the late nineteenth century not only working-class, black, and immigrant men but women—especially Anglo-Saxon women—were demanding a share of the power, prestige, and wealth of the dominant males.
+One answer is that by the late 19th century not only working-class, black, and immigrant men but women—especially Anglo-Saxon women—were demanding a share of the power, prestige, and wealth of the dominant males.
 As recognition of their inferior status impelled women to strive for equality, rapid industrialization and urbanization created greater opportunities and necessities for them to break from rigid gender roles.
 Consequently, a great many men expressed heightened concern to maintain, or restore, or even intensify traditional gender distinctions and especially insisted upon the crucial importance of masculine “Virility.”
 This was true not only of privileged males but also of black and immigrant males, who saw their masculinity as one of their few resources.

 When Basil Ransom, the traditionalist Southerner in Henry James’s 1886 novel The Bostonians, speaks to Verena Tarrant about aggressive feminist women, he says: “There has been far too much talk about you, and I want to leave you alone altogether.
 My interest is in my own sex; yours evidently can look after itself....The whole generation is womanized; the masculine tone is passing out of the world; it’s a feminine, a nervous, hysterical, chattering, canting age....The masculine character, the ability to dare and endure, to know and yet not fear reality, to look the world in the face and take it for what it is—a very queer and partly very base mixture—that is what I want to preserve, or rather, as I may say, to recover; and I must tell you that I don’t in the least care what becomes of you ladies while I make the attempt!”